Governance, Risk, and Compliance

 Governance:

 Governance refers to the establishment and enforcement of policies, procedures, and standards that guide the organization's overall approach to cybersecurity.
 It involves defining the roles and responsibilities of individuals and teams responsible for security, as well as decision-making processes related to cybersecurity.
+Think of it as the castle walls in cybersecurity: a strong foundation that keeps the bad guys out.

 Compliance: